rgeissen/teradata-trusted-data-agent/README.md

 ### Standard Mode

-For standard operation with the certified model (`gemini-1.5-flash-latest`):
+For standard operation with the certified models:

 ```bash
 python mcp_web_client.py